 This project started with a photo in 2013.
 On the same day, I took the last photo for my previous project and the first photo for this project.
 I was not expecting to do it beforehand, it just sort of suggested itself.
 I had been trying to avoid making work about my family, but I realized that in order to express some of the ideas I wanted to deal with, I needed to address my family directly.

 There wasn’t a lot of research since the subjects are so close to me.
 In some ways, my preparation began a long time ago, since I have known these people for most of my life.
 But there was also a reframing.
 There is also the preparation of talking to my family members to see if they are willing to participate, which is an ongoing process.
 Personally, it involved looking more intensely at certain aspects of my upbringing.
-Having my photography and my family intersect meant that these relationships and dynamics were extra present in my life–they were intensified.
+Having my photography and my family intersect meant that these relationships and dynamics were extra presents in my life–they were intensified.

 Have there been constraints if yes which ones?